tronprotocol/tronweb/README.md

 ## Recent History

+__3.0.0__
+- Support sidechain for SunNetwork
+- Set feeLimit default value as 20 TRX

 __2.10.2__
 - Support toHex function with a space and empty character as parameter
 - The sign function supports visible as true.